Stimulus checks: ‘Get My Payment’ tool is now live

 A note on the website reads, “If you don’t see your payment credited to your account, check with your bank to verify they received it.
 We will mail you a letter with additional information on this payment.”

-If the tool is not working for you, check back on Monday.
+The tool, originally set to go live on Monday, began working Sunday morning.
+If the tool did not work for you on Sunday, check back on Monday.

 When should I get my payment?